 - Editor of Queer Temporalities, special double issue of GLQ: A Journal of Lesbian Gay Studies 13.2/3 (Winter/Spring 2007).

-- “Synchronic/Anachronic.”
-In Joel Burges and Amy Elias, eds., Time: A Vocabulary of the Present, forthcoming, NYU Press.
+“Synchronic/Anachronic.”
+In Joel Burges and Amy Elias, eds.
+Time: a Vocabulary of the Present (New York: NYU Press, 2016).

 - “Connecticut Yankings: Mark Twain and the Masturbating Dude.”
 Dana Luciano and Ivy Wilson, eds., Unsettled States: Nineteenth Century American Literary Studies (NYU Press, 2014).

 - Response to Social Text Periscope online dossier on Time Binds,http://socialtextjournal.org/periscope_topic/time_binds/, July 2014.